matkoniecz/osm_bot_abstraction_layer/README.md

 Anyone who runs automated edits is responsible for all problems that appear, including ones caused bugs in external libraries like this one.

 I eliminated all bugs that I noticed, after all I am using this code myself, but some are still lurking.
-Reports and pull requests are welcomed!
-Pull requests with new features making easier to confirm what is happening are also warmly welcomed!
+Issue reports and pull requests are welcomed!

 # Reminder about OSM rules